iotaledger/introduction-docs/docs/guides/backup_security.md

 ---
-description: This page describes how to back up your account, restore an account from a backup, export a user's Stronghold, and rekey Stronghold.
+description: How to back up your account, restore an account from a backup, export a user's Stronghold, and rekey Stronghold.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - stronghold